swkWien/sessions/2022/gdcr/sessions_draft.md

 Rationale for using this kata:
 - It is a refactoring kata, hence there is starter code
-- It is a system with input (catalogs for prices and discounts), little bit of in-between logic and output (receipt)
+- It is a system with input (catalogs for prices and discounts, involves IO), little bit of in-between logic and output (receipt, does not involve IO)
 - Being able to retrieve data differently and being able to output a receipt to different formats is a natural requirement
 - We can motivate design changes through requirements changes
 - We can motivate design changes because of how the starter code looks
 - We can use the requirements for pen & paper sessions
-- We can use the starter code for a TDD intro session
+- We can use the starter code for a TDD intro session to warm up and identify design issues
 - The Kata is available in many languages

+The kata lends itself to discuss the following:
+- How to introduce a new printer based on given ReceiptPrinter?
+- How to untangle responsibilities between Teller and ShoppingCart?
+- How to manage Catalog and discounts?
+- Discarded: How to encapsulate business logic in ShoppingCart.handle_offers?

 Claus:
-Beim Kata wichtig zu klären, welchen Branch wir nehmen.
-Wenn wir auch den Printer angreifen wollen, evtl. den mit entsprechenden Tests.
-Glaube aber nicht notwendig.

-Mögliche Requirement Changes
-* Introduce Discount Catalog (neu, einfach)
+Für mich sind folgende Fragen wichtig:
+- Welche Design-orientierten Sessions gibt das Kata her?
+- Wie sehr hängen wir an "hexagonal"?
+Macht es Sinn, evtl. den Fokus zu ändern, damit sie besser zum Kata passen?
+- Wir könnten den Tag auch als "Decoupling Strategies" framen.

+Meiner Meinung nach sollte die Design Änderung durch Änderungen in den Anforderungen motiviert sein, weil das für alle Beteiligten leicht nachzuvollziehen ist.

+Hier sehe ich folgende Möglichkeiten:
-* HTML Receipt (gibt es schon)
+- HTML Receipt (gibt schon, bietet sich an für "Introduce Layer")

-Mögliche Anpassung im Vergleich zum Original
-* New feature discount bundles raus nehmen damit keine Verwirrung entsteht
+- Feature Bundles (gibt schon, würde ich außer Acht lassen)
+- Introduce Discount Catalog (könnte eine kleiner Änderung unsererseits sein)

 ## 1. Session: Sketching (Pen & Paper)

 We get familiar with the requirements.
 We introduce design as something to think about.
-We try to sketch the system using pen and paper (how would you do it).
+We try to sketch the system using pen and paper ("How would you do it?").
-We identify components/parts/collaborators/actors that comprise the system.
+We identify components/parts/collaborators/actors that constitute the system.

-What is the alternative to no design?
-Bad design.
+Ideas for retro:
+- How did you describe the design?
+- Which components did you identify?
+- Is there something like "no design"?
+- ...

 TODO:
 - Description
 - Constraints
 - Facilitator

+Claus:
+Diese Session passt so.

 ## 2. Session: Facing Reality (Code Review, Refactoring, Pair Programming)

 We face reality.
 There is already code.
 It works, that's nice.
-We get familiar with the code by refactoring it, we get into pair programming.
+We identify design issues, we get into pair programming.
 The starter code makes that easy.
+We get more familiar with the code by refactoring it.
 We contrast how our initial design ideas relate to what we see.
-We identify various properties and flaws.

-Claus:
-Siehe Teller bzw die zugehörigen Tests.
-Hier kann Teil der Retro sein, auf welchen Aspekt sie sich fokussiert haben.
-Manche der später angestrebten Änderungen werden womöglich vorweg genommen, das ist okay.
+Retro:
+- Which design issues did you identify?
+- On which part of the system did you work?
+- How does you initial sketch compare to the implementation you saw?

 TODO:
 - Description
 - Constraints
 - Facilitator

-## 3. Session: Untangling the Knot (Separation of Concerns)

 Claus:
-Zu Beginn dieser Session könnten wir die angestrebten Requirement Changes einführen damit klar ist, wohin die Reise geht.
-Gleichzeitig wissen wir an dem Punkt schon, die Code Base ist noch nicht bereit für neue Features.

-We want to improve the design.
+Diese Session passt so.

+## n.
+Session: Untangling the Knot

+Based on what we have seen in the previous session, we know we have work to do before we can add new features.

-We do some preparatory refactoring.
+We do preparatory refactoring.
-We ask ourselves "who is responsible for what?", "what is weird? ;)" and move code around to separate concerns.
+Also, we ask ourselves "who is responsible for what?" and move code around to separate concerns.
-Also we introduce methods to highlight intent.
+We may introduce methods to highlight intent.

-Claus
-Man kann sich hier auf zwei unterschiedliche Aspekte fokussieren, alles vor/nach dem Teller.
-Vor dem Teller ist offensichtlicher, der ReceiptPrinter ist etwas schwerer zu lesen.
+Claus:
+Hier könnten wir Discount Katalog einführen.
+Wir könnten die Verantwortlichkeiten zwischen Teller und ShoppingCart klären.
+Sollen wir zu Beginn die für später geplanten neuen Features präsentieren?

 TODO
 - Description